AI Use Cases/Professional Services

 What is the timeframe to deploy AI employee onboarding?

-Deployment typically takes 10-14 weeks: Weeks 1-3 cover system integration with your Workday, Deltek, and Salesforce instances and compliance requirement mapping; Weeks 4-8 involve workflow design, template creation, and user acceptance testing with HR and managing directors; Weeks 9-14 include pilot deployment with one practice area and full rollout.
-Most professional services clients see measurable results within 60 days of go-live - faster onboarding cycles, reduced HR admin time, and improved new-hire utilization tracking.
+Plan for a working system inside the first 100 days: Weeks 1-3 are the audit - system integration with your Workday, Deltek, and Salesforce instances and compliance requirement mapping.
+Weeks 4-10 are the build - workflow design, template creation, and user acceptance testing with HR and managing directors.
+Weeks 11-14 are deployment - pilot deployment with one practice area and full rollout.
+A rollout like this is scoped to show measurable results within 60 days of go-live - faster onboarding cycles, reduced HR admin time, and improved new-hire utilization tracking.

-Can AI-powered employee onboarding be customized for different Professional Services firms?
+Can employee onboarding be customized for different professional services firms?

 Related Frameworks & Solutions